openssl/general-policies/policies/glossary.md

 Refer to the [API compatibility policy] for specific details.

+## Authenticode

+Microsoft's code signing scheme for Windows executables and installers.
+When OpenSSL Library publishes Windows release artifacts, they are signed using Authenticode with an [EV](#ev) Code Signing certificate.
+Refer to the [artifact signing policy] for specific details.

 ## Beta release

 A [beta release] is a late pre-release version.